Copycat Outback Steakhouse Grilled Salmon Recipe

 How do I know when the salmon is done?

 Check the thickest part of the fish with a knife or fork.
 The fish is cooked if the meat is slightly flaky.
-It is fine if the flesh inside is still a bit translucent.
-You can then cook for a longer time to adjust doneness to your liking.
+It’s fine if the flesh inside is still a bit translucent.
+You can then cook it for a longer time to adjust to your liking.

-Salmon is already a fatty fish so there is no need for excess oil.
+Salmon is already a fatty fish so there’s no need for excess oil.
 However, if you have skinless fillets, you can add a thin layer of oil on the pan and heat till it shimmers.
 Use an oil with a high smoke point, like canola oil.
 Also use the right kind of charcoal.
 Charcoals that are made from hardwood is a great choice because it burns at a higher temperature and can shorten the grilling time.
 Of course, you need to make sure that the grill is hot before putting the fish.

-Give this recipe a try.
-A simple recipe that can feed a family with little effort.
-Besides having to prepare it a night before planning to serve it, it is really quite an easy dish to cook.
+Give this recipe a try!
+Make a dish that's perfect for sharing that requires only little effort.
+Besides having to prepare it a night before you plan to serve it, it's really quite an easy dish to cook.

 A flavorful flakey fish is sure to be a hit at dinner parties.
-Perfectly moist, thanks to the simple overnight marinade, ensures you don't have to deal with tough and dry fish meat.
+Perfectly moist, thanks to the simple overnight marinade that ensures you don't have to deal with tough and dry fish meat.